• Skip to primary navigation

 Tips for storing the Best Vegan White Bean Chili

-You are going to love this chili even more the day after you make it.
-It just gets better with time.
+You are going to love this chili and bonus, it just gets better with time.
 I like to make a big batch and enjoy it for a quick healthy lunch.
 It can be stored in the fridge for up to a week or you can freeze it for up to two months.

 Success tips